entria/jobs/backend/challenge.md

 - [ ] it should be open sourced on your github repo

 # Extras
-- [ ] Create a GraphQL Type for the model created, and expose it in a GraphQL endpoint
 - [ ] Add tests using [Jest]
 - [ ] Add authentication
 - [ ] Add docker support